KCnick/devops-test-21/README.md

 ```

 This will create your AWS resources (Public VPC, Subnet, IGW, EC2 instances) and also deploy the application on that instance.

+### Done and Documented by:
+Nixon Chebii
+Email: chebiinixon91@gmail.com